CardioReady is guided and informed by an in-house Medical

 of Employee Services for American Medical Response.

-Mr. Smythe is also an Adjunct Professor of at
+Mr. Smythe is also an Adjunct Professor at Penn

 C. Stringfellow, J.D., EMT-B